-Owen informed attendees that the Bureau is researching strategic opportunities to expand registered apprenticeships with correctional facilities.
-The effort resulted from a recent visit to correctional facilities in Ohio, which have a vast number of registered apprenticeship programs and participants: Ohio has 2,500 registered apprentices within correctional facilities; Wisconsin has 52.
-The trip influenced the Bureau to view Wisconsin's correctional facilities as an untapped talent pool.
-The Bureau will initially research work-release programs at minimum security facilities and then explore blended models that combine training in the facility with training upon release.
+Owen informed attendees that the Bureau is researching opportunities to expand registered apprenticeships in correctional facilities.
+The effort resulted from a recent visit to correctional facilities in Ohio, which have 2,500 registered apprentices compared to Wisconsin's 52.
+The Bureau will research work-release programs at minimum-security facilities and then combining training in the facility with training upon release.